What is direct communication?

 Written Communication

-Written communication involves the use of the written word to convey messages.
-This type of communication can be formal or informal and includes letters, emails, memos, reports, and other written documents.
-Written communication allows for careful consideration and editing of messages before they are sent.
-It is also a useful tool for documenting conversations and decisions.
+Written communication includes letters, emails, memos, reports, and other documents.
+It allows for careful consideration and editing before sending messages, making it useful for documenting conversations and decisions.

 Nonverbal Communication